 Well.
 Let’s say you’re super excited about this future employee, who crushed their answers to your carefully crafted DPM interview questions.

-Unfortunately, their first day comes, and you remember that mind reading is not (yet) a reasonable expectation for staff (even though your clients seem to think it is!)
-Speaking of your clients, they have been calling you all morning, and your poor new hire is twiddling their thumbs while you mouth I’m sorry’s at them from across the room.
+Unfortunately, their first day comes, and you remember that mind-reading is not (yet) a reasonable expectation for staff (even though your clients seem to think it is!)
+Speaking of your clients, they have been calling you all morning, and your poor new hire is twiddling their thumbs while your mouth I’m sorry’s at them from across the room.

 If only you had a document you could hand your new employee to read in between phone calls!

 That’s why an employee handbook is important: it’ll make sure your new hire feels welcome and gets the information they need to get started, even on the most hectic of days.

 Read on to learn more about how to make an employee handbook, with examples, a sample outline, and steps for putting yours together.